London Inter-Disciplinary Social Science (LISS) Doctoral Training Partners (DTP) ESRC PhD Studentship

-More information can be found on the LISS DPT ESRC Studentships webpage (from which you can also complete on-line the relevant ‘LISS DTP Application Form’
+For information about the LISS DPT ESRC Studentships, please see their webpage (from which you can also complete online the relevant ‘LISS DTP Application Form’

 For information on how to make an application to the School of Law PhD programme itself, what the programme’s entry requirements are, and what supporting documentation is required, please see the Queen Mary law PhD programme page.

-We advise all applicants to the Law PhD programme to view the information on this webpage before applying, as it contains information pertaining only to the application process for the School of Law PhD programme.
+We advise all applicants to the Law PhD programme to view the information on this webpage before applying, as this web-page, unlike any other on the College web-site, contains information pertaining only to the application process for the School of Law PhD programme specifically.